DarrenCoppinger/milestone-project-4/README.md

 - Check that when an email that has already been used by another user is entered the error message "Email address must be unique." is display"
 - Check that when a username, that has already been used by another user, is entered the error message "A user with that username already exists." is display"
 - Check that when the Password and Password Confirmation fields have different entries that the error message "Passwords must match." is displayed.
-- Check that when the user submits a completed registration form they are redirected to the home page where there is a success message of "You have successfully registered!" underneath the navbar.
+- Check that when the user submits a completed registration form, they are redirected to the home page where there is a success message of "You have successfully registered!" underneath the navbar.
 - Check that the button under the form area is labelled "Login".
-Check that the button bring the user to the correct location.
+Check that the button brings the user to the correct location.
 - Review of all functionality and responsiveness on mobile screen size by using [Responsinator](https://www.responsinator.com/).

 #### Test Login
 - Check that when the user enters an incorrect username and password combination that the error message "Your username or password is incorrect.
 Note that both fields may be case-sensitive." is displayed under the navbar.
-- Check that when the user submits a completed login form they are redirected to the home page where there is a success message of "You have successfully logged in!" underneath the navbar.
+- Check that when the user submits a completed login form, they are redirected to the home page where there is a success message of "You have successfully logged in!" underneath the navbar.
 - Check that the button under the form area is labelled "Register".
 Check that this button brings the user to the correct location.
 - Review of all functionality and responsiveness on mobile screen size by using [Responsinator](https://www.responsinator.com/).